pcav/libresailing/site/ovni32/tiller-drive.md

 Raymarine Tiller Drive Replacement kit ](https://pcnautic.com/en/product/st4000-tiller-drive-replacement-set).
 The kit includes a [HB-DJ809 Linear Actuator](https://www.hbactuator.com/linear-actuator/hb-dj809.html) by [Wuxi Hongba](https://wxhongba.com), the water resistant wiring, plugs and boxes, and the support that fits in the Raymarine socket.
+Wuxi Hongba was kind and professional sending me full and very detailed specs of the actuator.
+Plenty of data.
+By contrast, Raymarine doesn't provide specifications, so it's difficult to compare.
+Duty cycle is 25%, much more than enough in average sea conditions, probably not enough in a storm.
+However, the cycle limits seem related mostly to temperature, and in a storm the actuator should dissipate heat quite easily.
+I'll check in real use and over time.
+It must be noted that an extra actuator is very cheap (100-150 € I believe), so having spares is not an issue.
 Major advantages over the Raymarine equivalent are, at least on paper:
 - integrated drive position sensor (no need to buy an extra product, difficult to install on many boats including mine, rather exposed to damage)
 - integrated stop at the end of the arm extension